MichaelDuPlessis/RaytracingInOneWeekend/README.md

+# Raytracing In One Weekend

-This is just the repo me following the excellent book [Raytracing in One Weekend](https://raytracing.github.io/).
+This is just the repo of me following the excellent book [Raytracing in One Weekend](https://raytracing.github.io/).